-- (a) Criteria for capacity screening and ranking 36 ; - (b) Class specific actions for typical SSC classes (e.g. verification that batteries are vertically restrained); - Actions for specific SSCs, typically informed by the preparatory activities and preliminary walkthrough (e.g. measurement of the as-built distances across specific building interfaces); - (d) Actions for walkby review of similar components; - (e) Criteria for assessing spatial interaction concerns (principally falling hazards37 and impact hazards38) and identification of known or suspected concerns to be examined; - (f) Criteria for assessing seismically induced fire and flood interaction concerns and identification of known or suspected concerns to be examined; - (g) Procedures for area based and sampling based walkdowns (e.g. of distribution systems); - (h) Procedure for walkdown of operator travel paths; - Procedure for in-process refinement of the list of selected SSCs in order to add or remove SSCs from the final list; - (j) Procedure for information collection on applicable geotechnical failure modes (e.g. measurements to allow evaluation of the liquefaction settlement capacity of a piping run); - (k) Instructions on documentation.
+- (c) Actions for specific SSCs, typically informed by the preparatory activities and preliminary walkthrough (e.g. measurement of the as-built distances across specific building interfaces); - (d) Actions for walkby review of similar components; - (e) Criteria for assessing spatial interaction concerns (principally falling hazards37 and impact hazards38) and identification of known or suspected concerns to be examined; - (f) Criteria for assessing seismically induced fire and flood interaction concerns and identification of known or suspected concerns to be examined; - (g) Procedures for area based and sampling based walkdowns (e.g. of distribution systems); - (h) Procedure for walkdown of operator travel paths; - (i) Procedure for in-process refinement of the list of selected SSCs in order to add or remove SSCs from the final list; - (j) Procedure for information collection on applicable geotechnical failure modes (e.g. measurements to allow evaluation of the liquefaction settlement capacity of a piping run); - (k) Instructions on documentation.

-The appendix to this Safety Guide provides seismic failure mode considerations specific to different types of SSCsSSC, which should be reviewed and used to inform the seismic evaluation walkdown and subsequent seismic capacity evaluations.
+The appendix to this Safety Guide provides seismic failure mode considerations specific to different types of SSC, which should be reviewed and used to inform the seismic evaluation walkdown and subsequent seismic capacity evaluations.